 Obviously varying sites have different needs, if you are Direct to Consumer, you own the brand and that’s very different from a reseller that owns nothing.
 But in either case, you must provide your customer with a reason to buy your brand or shop your site.
 It is far too easy to swap you out with someone else in today’s landscape.

 Don’t get caught up thinking that the product must be the ‘why’, it’s quite the opposite.
 The product is likely not the reason why someone is buying it, or buying from you.
 This is why branding can be so powerful and cause products to have massive followings.
 The brand creates a ‘why’ around something they are doing as a brand, that could be something societal, that could be perceived value, it doesn’t really matter.
-The customers perceive a ‘why’ they want that brand.
+The customers perceive the reason they want that brand.
 The same can hold true for a general site.
-The easiest way for a general online store to create a ‘why’ is by focusing on something like being the expert in the products or by creating experiential shopping.
+The easiest way for a general online store to create a reason is by focusing on something like being the expert in the products or by creating experiential shopping.
 There is no answer that fits all, it is really about stepping back and asking, ‘why would people want to shop our site?’.

 This isn’t just tied to ecommerce and websites, we also run into this all the time.
 Why should I use Searchspring?
 It is the question anyone in the organization must be able to answer.